rocjs/roc/docs/RocObject.md

 }
 ```

 Another advantage of doing this is that the code that will be loaded using `lazyFunctionRequire` will be loaded after the runtime has started.
-This results in that `import`s / `require`s can be done on things that other extensions have exported.
+This results in  `import`s / `require`s can be done on things that other extensions have exported.